 pip install "flake8<3"

-Starting version 3.0.0, flake8 changed its dependancies and moved its Python API to a legacy module, breaking Theano’s flake8 tests.
+Starting version 3.0.0, flake8 changed its dependencies and moved its Python API to a legacy module, breaking Theano’s flake8 tests.
 We recommend using a version prior to 3.

 You can use